Michelle Richardson: Series 2

 In the second series, it is learned that Michelle has had no contact with Tony during the six months after his accident.
 Instead she has been drinking at bars, flirting with men, and presumably having sex as well.
-It is clear that she is confused how to approach the situation with Tony, although she is quite aware that what she has been doing is wrong.
-In addition to her problems with Tony, her relationship with Sid is strained, an example of this being seen when Sid catches Michelle dancing with two guys and snogging at a club, to which she runs away guilty and humiliated having been seen.
-Later in the episode, through an emotional confession to Sid, we learn that Michelle has gone to see Tony only once since the accident.
+However, she reveals that she is unhappy, saying that the men she flirts with "just want my tits".
+Later in the episode, through an emotional confession to Sid, Michelle reveals she has gone to see Tony only once since the accident.

-School eventually resumes and Michelle is now in her final year of college.
 In an Unseen Skins episode, Maxxie encourages Michelle to sign up for the school play (Osama!
 The Musical).
 Although Michelle declines because of stage fright, she eventually auditions where she shows she has an aptitude for singing, and eventually gets the lead role alongside Maxxie.
-During a kissing scene during rehearsal between Maxxie, Sketch – Maxxie's stalker – puts Michelle's life into danger when she purposely drops a heavy stage light out of jealousy.

-Later at a costume fund-raising party for drama, Michelle wears a costume modeled on Princess Leia, only to be insulted by Abigail, who is also dressed as Leia.
+In "Sketch", she is rehearsing for the musical, where the drama teacher Bruce Gelpart forcefully kisses her as a demonstration.
+Sketch – Maxxie's stalker – puts Michelle's life into danger when she purposely drops a heavy stage light out of jealousy when she sees Michelle and Maxxie kiss.
+Later at a costume party hosted by Bruce, Michelle wears a costume modeled on Princess Leia, only to be insulted by Abigail, who is also dressed as Leia.
 To make matters worse she came to the party with Tony, who is dressed as Luke Skywalker.
-Michelle is hurt that Tony dressed "for" Abigail, although Tony is unclear himself of the circumstances of his costume, let alone his relationship with Abigail.
-Michelle takes Tony into a private area where she confronts Tony as to why he took Abigail to the party.
-We learn that Abigail has been convincing Tony that she is his girlfriend, not Michelle.
-After both a failed attempt at seducing Tony and being deeply hurt that Tony doesn't remember her, Michelle comes to realisation that Tony isn't the same person anymore.
+Michelle takes Tony into a private area where she confronts Tony as to why he took Abigail to the party, and it is shown that Abigail has been convincing Tony that she is his girlfriend, not Michelle.
+After both a failed attempt at seducing Tony and being deeply hurt that Tony does not remember her, Michelle comes to realisation that Tony is not the same person anymore.